HOW TO SPEAK UP FOR A SUSTAINABLE LIFESTYLE

-5 Arguments für your next discussion
+5 arguments for your next "it-is-all-for-nothing"-discussion

 No matter if you are a vegan or part-time vegetarian, a DIY pro in training or a hardcore waste separator – surely you have heard statements questioning the deeper meaning of your chosen lifestyle, to put it carefully.
 We could now throw a series of study results at them, but after the two little words “studies show” many people go deaf.
 Like when Ross from Friends talks about his dinosaurs.
 And since we can only think of the really good arguments after a discussion (murphy’s law or what?), I have created a little guide with answers for you, which might open your discussion partners’ eyes and maybe even drag them to our bright sight of the Force.